twistedstream/Buildage/README.md

 # Buildage #
-The easy build and packager for C# projects.
+The easy build and packager for C# projects - now supporting [SemVer](http://semver.org/) version Git tags!

 This collection of MSBuild scripts (bundled with [MSBuildTasks](https://github.com/loresoft/msbuildtasks)) will make it easy to have a command-line build script up and running in no time that builds your source code, runs unit tests, and generates NuGet packages.